 1. You don’t talk as much as you used to

 The importance of communication to a relationship just can’t be overstated.
 It is through communication that we can feel closer to each other, build and demonstrate trust, and work through our problems.
 It’s a sign of trusting, loving relationships, and without it a relationship will ultimately be unsustainable.

 If you find yourself speaking less and less to your partner, that your only conversations are functional small-talk, or that you rarely speak about anything other than the kids or other people rather than each other, ask yourself why, and what harm it could be doing.
-Silence is just one of many signs you’re unhappy in your marriage we tend to overlook because of how common it is.

 If you’re not communicating, chances are there are secrets between you.

 We can all have parts of ourselves that we want to keep private.
-But if you’re routinely keeping secrets from your partner, or feel that you can’t be open and honest with them, it shows you don’t trust them, and means they won’t trust you either.
+But if you’re routinely keeping things from your partner, or feel that you can’t be open and honest with them, it shows you don’t fully trust them, and means they won’t trust you either.
 Love cannot live where there is no trust.

 Remember you and your partner making each other laugh so hard your stomach hurt?
 Remember how connected you both felt?
 When was the last time it happened?

 We all know that laughter is good for your health.
 It’s vital for relationships, too.
 Indeed, a shared sense of humor is often what brings couples together in the first place.
 If you find that you and your partner rarely laugh together any more, ask yourself why and how you can change that.
 And just as importantly, think about what you’re missing out on.

 Be more silly!
 Life doesn’t have to always be serious.
 Step out of your comfort zone and try purposely making each other laugh.
 Grab some face paint and draw funny faces on each other.
 The sillier, the better!